DRIVER-EU/java-test-bed-adapter/testbedadapter/README.md

 * Development Environment e.g.: Eclipse
 * maven

-# Run the Adaptor
+# Run the Adapter

-* the build of this java adaptor results in an java library that can be included in your JAVA application.
+* the build of this java Adapter results in an java library that can be included in your JAVA application.

 # Configuration